 Nevada outlawed casinos in 1910, but authorized “nickel-in-the-slot machines” for cigars and drinks in 1915.
 The Nevada Supreme Court ruled that the State Legislature had the power to define what was, and was not, a lottery, and thus could legalize slot machines, even though the Nevada Constitution prohibited “lotteries.”

-Incidentally, the federal Internal Revenue Service considers those advance keno tickets as lotteries, which are subject to different laws from casino gaming winnings.
+Incidentally, the federal Internal Revenue Service considers those advance keno tickets as lotteries, which are subject to different tax laws from casino gaming winnings.
+There is no requirement that the I.R.S. and the state of Nevada agree on legal definition of “lottery.”

 So, what is a VLT?
 It is any gaming device that the decision-maker with the final power to decide declares is a lottery.